1

 The Commission is comprised of ten citizens who serve without compensation other than the reimbursement of expenses incurred in their duties, such as travel expenses to attend meetings.
 Members include two county court judges and two district court judges who are appointed by the Chief Justice of the Supreme Court; two lawyers, appointed by the Governor; and four citizens who are not currently lawyers or judges, also appointed by the Governor.
 The Commission appoints an Executive Director who manages the Commission's Office of Judicial Discipline and oversees the Commission's operations.
 The Commission sets its meeting schedule as needed to consider complaints and conduct other business, but generally meets bi-monthly.

-The Colorado Office of Judicial Discipline performs administrative functions on behalf of the Commission and is composed of the Executive Director, Special Counsel, and an Office Manager.
+The Colorado Office of Judicial Discipline performs administrative functions on behalf of the Commission.
+The Office is composed of the Executive Director, Special Counsel, Office Manager, Investigator and Paralegal.

 The Executive Director responds to inquiries about judicial ethics from citizens and judges; prepares the Commission's Annual Report; participates in national organizations that focus on judicial discipline; exchanges information on procedural and administrative issues with disciplinary agencies in other states; meets with judges periodically in each of the state's 22 judicial districts regarding the Canons and Rules; and makes presentations regarding judicial misconduct issues at conferences and continuing education programs for judges.